sfermoy/modNLP/README.md

 ## MODNLP: Modular Suite of NLP Tools for Corpus Aanalysis
+modnlp aims to provide a modular architecture and tools for natural language processing written (mainly) in Java.
+It provides an API and tools for (inverted) indexing, storage and retrieval of large amounts of text, with (XML-based) handling of meta-data, tools for text categorisation, including, functionality for XML parsing, term set reduction (and basic keyword extraction), probabilistic classifier induction, sample classification tools, and evaluation modules, a suite of corpus management, curation and distributed access tools.

+If you use the tool please consider referencing it using the following article:

+Luz, S., & Sheehan, S. (2020).
+Methods and visualization tools for the analysis of medical, political and scientific concepts in Genealogies of Knowledge.
+Palgrave Communications, 6(1), 1-20.

 The modnlp suite is distributed under the GNU General Public License.
 See COPYING (in the distribution tar archives for details).